ASKurz/Experimental-design-and-the-GLMM/README.md

 * discussions on topics like
   - effect sizes,
   - simulation-based power analyses,
-  - common pitfalls like Simpson’s paradox and the ecological fallacy
+  - common pitfalls like Simpson’s paradox, the ecological fallacy, and the table 1 fallacy
 * discussions on priors, such as
   - weakly-informative priors,
   - weakly-regularizing reference priors,
   - priors based on previous research,
   - prior-predictive simulations

+I'm leaning towards including light discussions of the potential-outcomes framework.
+I'm also thinking about using DAGs to (we'll see).